The following is an overview of ATA e-Business Program projects along with their status and links to their respective working groups/project teams.

 - Revised sample data files

-Future work will include expansion of the data samples to include a more comprehensive demonstration of Spec 2300 features and to demonstrate revision markup.
-FOWG will meet in April, July and November 2017.
+FOWG is now working on the next Spec 2300 revision which will include expansion of the data samples to include a more comprehensive demonstration of Spec 2300 features and to demonstrate revision markup.

 Maintenance Execution Working Group

-The Maintenance Execution Working Group, spawned from the electronic Logbook Project Team, is developing a set of specifications for submittal of work packages, job cards, tasks to a maintenance organization and return back of maintenance completion records (e.g. electronically signed job cards, task cards, steps, etc.).
+The Maintenance Execution Working Group, spawned from the electronic Logbook Project Team, is developing a set of specifications for submittal of work orders, work packages, job cards, tasks to a maintenance organization and return back of maintenance completion records (e.g. electronically signed job cards, task cards, steps, etc.).
 This will be a new Specification which is envisioned to be used by Operators and Maintenance Providers (line maintenance, heavy maintenance, etc.).
-The next meeting of this project will be in Washington, DC in late February.
-The team is also working on the e-Logbook version 5.0 – version 4.01 was recently released.
+The next meeting of this project will be in Amsterdam in June 2017 and hopes to publish the first version before the end of 2017.

 The Regulatory Documentation Interest Group (RDIG) is finalizing an update to Spec 2000 Chapter 16, to incorporate changes to regulatory data related to the FAA Form 8130-3 and EASA Form 1.